EdoardoMonteleoni/keyword-search-volume-forecast/README.md

 2 - In Search Engine Marketing, "Impressions" measures the times an Ad appears on a search result page after typing a search term.
 If the advertiser specifies a set of keywords that are relevant to that search query, and also the [Ad Rank](https://support.google.com/google-ads/answer/1752122?hl=en&ref_topic=24937&sjid=13026874370645627094-EU) is above a certain threshold, then the Ads could be shown.
 The problem is that those are intent-based keywords, and a random number of users who seek the product will miss the bottom of the sales funnel.
 This gap can make "search volume" forecasts more or less uncertain.

-More reliable measures to rely on, such as the ones from official statistics, could reduce this gap and allow marketing analysts to set more reliable budget forecasts.
-For example, for this work, I have referred to Rome Fiumicino's Air Traffic Data [web page](https://www.adr.it/web/aeroporti-di-roma-en/bsn-traffic-data?p_p_id=it_adr_trafficdata_web_portlet_TrafficDataWebPortlet&p_p_lifecycle=0&p_p_state=normal&p_p_mode=view&_it_adr_trafficdata_web_portlet_TrafficDataWebPortlet_dataRif=202312&_it_adr_trafficdata_web_portlet_TrafficDataWebPortlet_tabs1=FCO).
+More reliable measures to rely on, such as the ones from official statistics, could reduce this gap and allow marketing analysts to set more reliable budget forecasts. [web page]

-The general idea is to weigh the keyword search volume with the projected monthly number of air passengers gathered from the above data source.
+The idea is to weigh the keyword search volume with the projected monthly number of air passengers gathered from the above data source.
 Here, the dependent variable "keyword search volume" is derived as a linear relationship with its future trend and seasonal components plus the official air passenger volume.
-The forecasting period is about the first three months of 2023.
+The forecasting period is related to the first quarter of 2023.

 # Data understanding